suderoy/PREREQ-IAAI-19/README.md

-# This is code for the paper "Inferring Concept Prerequisite Relations from Online Educational Resources", Sudeshna Roy, Meghana Madhyastha, Sheril Lawrence, Vaibhav Rajan.
+## This is code for the paper "Inferring Concept Prerequisite Relations from Online Educational Resources", Sudeshna Roy, Meghana Madhyastha, Sheril Lawrence, Vaibhav Rajan.
 IAAI-19 (with AAAI' 19).
 If you use this code refer this paper.

 ### First run the pairwise Link LDA to learn the /beta matrix.
 This code is modfied from original LDA code.

 $ cd "pairwise link lda"

+$ make

 $ ./lda est 0.01 100 settings.txt ../datasets/NPTEL MOOC Dataset/bow_feature.txt ../datasets/NPTEL MOOC Dataset/prerequisites.link random ../datasets/NPTEL MOOC Dataset/k100_a0.01